TanishLande/MicroGPT-Decoder-Only/README.md

   <img src="assets/decoder-only-block.png" alt="Image Two" width="300" height="250" style="object-fit: cover;"/>
 </div>

+## 📝 Important Note

+> **🔴 Red Parts in Transformer Architecture**: All the red colored parts shown in the transformer architecture diagram are components that we **did not implement** in this decoder-only model.
+These typically include:
+> - Cross-attention layers
+> - Encoder stack components
+> - Encoder-decoder attention mechanisms
+>
+> Our implementation focuses **only on the decoder stack** with self-attention, which is sufficient for autoregressive text generation tasks like our Shakespeare model.

+---

 ## Introduction

 We will be making a decoder-only block to understand this better.
 Let us first understand what encoder and decoder are: